KnowThePepper

 The Melrose Pepper delivers 0 Scoville Heat Units, placing it in the Mild tier (0-999 SHU).

-Melrose Pepper Nutrition Facts & Health Benefits
+Melrose Pepper Nutrition Facts & Serving Context

 Like other sweet C. annuum peppers, the Melrose delivers solid nutritional value with minimal calories.
 A 100g serving of raw sweet pepper provides roughly 31 calories, 6g carbohydrates, and 2g fiber.